akhilvasvani/Sound-Source-Localization/README.md

 ## Sound-Source-Localization-in-a-Reverberant Environment

-Sound-Source-Localization-in-a-Reverberant Environment was a project I did for my master's degree at Johns Hopkins.
+Sound Source Localization in a Reverberant Environment was a project I did for my master's degree at Johns Hopkins.
 In this project, we perform sound source localization in the human heart to detect S1 and S2 sounds.

 ## Motivation